ONG: Orthogonal Natural Gradient Descent

-We now describe our current progress to combine the core ideas of OGD and natural gradients to form a new continual learning algorithm ONG: Orthogonal Natural Gradient Descent.
+We now describe our initial attempt to combine the core ideas of OGD and natural gradients to form a new continual learning algorithm ONG: Orthogonal Natural Gradient Descent.
 This algorithm aims to combine the parameter space invariant updates of natural gradients with the interference-free projections of orthogonal gradient descent (OGD).
 The key idea is partitioned into several steps.